fox-it/dissect-docs/docs/source/supported-targets.rst

    For a deeper dive into how loaders work, see :doc:`loaders </advanced/loaders>`.

-In most cases, the appropriate loader is selected automatically based on the target.
+In most cases, the appropriate loader is selected automatically based on the the file it encounters.
+This can be based on the file extension, a directory structure inside the file or a specific configuration inside the file.
-However, you can also specify a loader manually using the ``-L <loader type>`` flag or URI-style notation ``<loader type>://``.
+However, a loader can be selected manually using ``-L <loader type>`` flag or with URI-style notation ``<loader type>://``.

 .. code-block:: bash

-   target-query -f func -L ab /path/to/target target-query -f func ab:///path/to/target
+   target-query -f func -L ab /path/to/target target-query -f func ab:///path/to/target target-query -f func /path/to/target.ab

 .. list-table:: Supported Loaders
    :header-rows: 1